ChunMinChang/blog/README.md

     - Using single-element (tuple) struct to wrap native types
     - How to wrap a callback from external library
   - Taste
+    - Error Handling
       - Error passing from inner modules to outer modules
+    - Test
+      - Embed a test module inside every module